malexsmith/3700_Assignment_2_NMDS/README.md

 # As in Assignment 1, to complete this assignment you will need to be running the most up to date version of R in Windows.
 There are some new packages that we will be installing to complete this work.

-# As before, this Assignment is designed to be followed along in steps from start to finish.
-Each step creates an output that subsequent steps depend on.
-Remember to follow the code blocks in order!
+# As before, in this Assignment, do not simply run the entire code at once here.
+This assignment is designed to be followed along in steps (code blocks) from start to finish.
+Each step will create an output that subsequent steps depend on.
+So remember to follow the code blocks in order and run them one at a time!

 # This first block of code will clear your working environment in case you've been using R for something else in the past.